What Is Venous Reflux Disease?

-Venous reflux disease (VRD), also known as chronic venous insufficiency (CVI) is a widespread condition, affecting millions of adults in the United States.
-Almost 40% of Americans experience chronic venous issues.
-But, many don’t recognize early symptoms or seek care until the condition progresses.
+Venous reflux disease (VRD), also known as chronic venous insufficiency (CVI), is a widespread condition that affects millions of adults in the United States.
+Nearly 40% of Americans experience chronic venous issues.
+Yet many people don’t recognize the early signs or seek care until symptoms become more severe.

-VRD is a progressive condition that can lead to skin changes, open sores, and persistent discomfort if it’s not treated.
-Early treatment and lifestyle adjustments can slow the disease’s progression and ease symptoms.
-Managing VRD often requires a well-rounded, whole-body approach.
+VRD is progressive.
+If left untreated, it can lead to skin changes, open sores, and lasting discomfort.
+Fortunately, early treatment and lifestyle adjustments can slow the disease’s progression and ease symptoms.
+Managing VRD often requires a whole-body approach.

-Many people combine medical care with supportive services, like holistic vein care, to address the physical condition and their well-being.
-Holistic approaches include preventive strategies, lifestyle changes, and professional guidance to manage venous reflux and improve long-term health.
+Many people combine medical care with supportive services, such as holistic vein care, to manage the physical condition and support overall well-being.
+Holistic strategies focus on prevention, lifestyle, and long-term guidance to improve both circulation and quality of life.

 Causes and Risk Factors of Venous Reflux Disease